socketteer/neural-chatbot/README.md

 ...

 After training terminates, go to char-rnn/cv and copy the checkpoint with the lowest loss.
-The naming scheme for the files is lm_lstm_epoch<epoch>_<loss>.t7.
+The loss is the number in the filename following the underscore.
 You can delete the rest of the checkpoints as they take up a lot of space.

 ##### "Loss is exploding!"